There are several ways to move cells in Excel without replacing them. Among them, we will show you 3 simple, easy, and effective methods.

 Finally, we can see that rows 6 and 7 are moved to rows 11 and 12.

-- How to Move Rows Up in Excel (2 Quick Methods)
+Read More: How to Move Highlighted Cells in Excel

 Method-2: Using Insert Cut Cells Option